 Movie Review: Maze Runner: The Scorch Trials

 The second young adult book to film adaption of this year has arrived.
 Before beginning this review I need to address some of the issues I had with the first Maze Runner movie.
-I did enjoy the acting and the majority of the first act of that movie, however, at a point it stoppedscorch-trials-movie-poster everything and began setting up for the sequel and left with a very disappointing ending.
+I did enjoy the acting and the majority of the first act of that movie, however, at a point it stopped everything and began setting up for the sequel and left with a very disappointing ending.
 It was pointed out to me that this was actually very true to the book.
 The film became hard to follow at a certain point because information that was in the books was nowhere to be found in the film.
 Now, one year later, we have The Scorch Trials, and it does the exact same thing the first one did.

 The Scorch Trials picks up right where the first one left off with Thomas and the Gladers being brought into a facility by the people that rescued them.
 They soon find themselves in the wasteland referred to as “The Scorch” where devastating storms occur frequently and zombie like creatures referred to as Cranks roam.
 The surviving cast from the first film all return with new additions of Aiden Gillen (Game of Thrones) and Giancarlo Esposito (Breaking Bad).